Skip to main content

 Determining the primary automation approach, either OCR or Images

 When taking a project, choosing the right engine to drive automation is important.
-More details on these topics can be found in the OCR or Images section of the Best Practices, However, the decision on which engine you use, can be based boiled down to the following criteria:
+More details on these topics can be found in the OCR or Images section of the Best Practices.
+However, the decision about which engine you use can be boiled down to the following criteria:

 OCR